ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 protocol participants to verify the privacy parameters of a task before opting in.

+Another risk is that the Author could configure a unique task to fingerprint a Client.
+Although Client anonymization is not guaranteed by DAP, some systems built on top of DAP may hope to achieve this property by using a proxy server with Oblivious HTTP {{!RFC9458}} to forward Client reports to the Leader.
+If the Author colludes with the Leader, the attacker can learn some metadata information about the Client, e.g., the Client IP, user agent string, which may deanonymize the Client.
+However, even if the Author succeeds in doing so, the Author should learn nothing other than the fact that the Client has uploaded a report, assuming the Client has verified the privacy parameters of the task before opting into it.
+For example, if a task is uniquely configured for the Client, the Client can enforce the minimum batch size is strictly more than 1.

-Another risk is that a malicious coalition of Clients might attempt to pollute an Aggregator's long-term storage by uploading reports for many (thousands or perhaps millions) of distinct tasks.
+Another risk for the Aggregators is that a malicious coalition of Clients might attempt to pollute an Aggregator's long-term storage by uploading reports for many (thousands or perhaps millions) of distinct tasks.
 While this does not directly impact tasks used by honest Clients, it does present a Denial-of-Service risk for the Aggregators themselves.
 This can be mitigated by limiting the rate at which new tasks or configured.
 In addition, deployments SHOULD arrange for the Author to digitally sign the task configuration so that Clients cannot forge task creation.

 # Operational Considerations